Associate Professor of Biomedical Engineering

 Appointments and Affiliations

-- Assistant Professor in the Department of Electrical and Computer Engineering
+- Associate Professor in the Department of Electrical and Computer Engineering

 - Faculty Network Member of the Duke Institute for Brain Sciences